Trex is a part of our Middle School team, teaching Math and History.

 Victoria works with all students K-8 teaching Spanish and Health, and is the DEIJ Coordinator.

-What I love about teaching: I love experiencing the world through fresh eyes.
-I have always loved working with kids and hearing what they have to say, they can be some of the best people to talk to.
+I graduated from F&M in 2022 with a B.A. in Public Health and Spanish, completing a lengthy educational career studying Spanish starting in first grade, and have been working with LFS since the planning stages.
+I've spent most of my time working with children and youth in various capacities: teaching, tutoring, babysitting, nannying, childcare, SkyZone, and I love experiencing the world through fresh eyes.
+I have always loved working with kids and hearing what they have to say.
+They are some of the best people to talk to!
 It's such a win for everyone when a student has that moment of realization about a new concept and begins to manipulate it in their own way.
 I am always honored to be a part of a child's life; every moment is so precious!

 jbrace@lancasterfriends.org